 Uplift Legal Funding provides non-recourse lawsuit loans in New Hampshire.
 New Hampshire has a population of 1,330,608, making it the 10th largest state in the United States.
 It ranks 29th for per-capita fatal injuries (D.C. included).

 Legal funding is currently regulated on a state-by-state basis.
 Based on industry data, Uplift developed a scale to measure a state’s ‘legal funding ease’ quotient.
-On a scale of 0 to 10, New Hampshire scores a 10.0, which signfies that it is very easy for injured plaintiffs to access legal funding in New Hampshire.
-To learn more about injury statistics and legal funding in your state, read this brief guide to New Hampshire lawsuit loans
+On a scale of 0 to 10, New Hampshire scores a 10.0, which signifies that it is very easy for injured plaintiffs to access legal funding in New Hampshire.
+To learn more about injury statistics and legal funding in your state, read this brief guide to New Hampshire lawsuit loans.

 Accident Injury in New Hampshire

 New Hampshire’s yearly injury death rate of 60.5 per 100,000 places it 0.7% higher than the national average of 60.1.

 New Hampshire residents drive an estimated total of 13 billion miles yearly.
 That means the average New Hampshire resident drives about 9,841 miles per year.
 That figure is 2.2% higher than the U.S. national average of 9,630 miles per year.